Sufix 832 Advanced Ice Braid

 Being a nylon mono it stretches, so it dampens light bites compared with braid or fluoro.
 A thin, well-behaved ice mono in a two-tone color that hides underwater but stays visible to you on top.
 It scores 82 out of 100.

-The Clear Steel is genius, I could see it against the snow but the trout could not see it down the hole, though the stretch cost me a couple of the lightest taps.
+The Clear Steel is genius, we could see it against the snow but the trout could not see it down the hole, though the stretch cost us a couple of the lightest taps.

 Read our full Berkley Trilene Micro Ice (Clear Steel) review →